-As of December 1, 2012, we had outstanding 5,711,093 shares of common stock.
+As of September 14, 2012, we had outstanding 5,711,093 shares of common stock without giving effect to the exercise of outstanding options and warrants.

 Holders of our common stock are entitled to receive dividends when and as declared by our Board out of funds legally available therefore.
 Upon dissolution of our company, the holders of common stock are entitled to share, pro rata, in our net assets after payment of or provision for all of our debts and liabilities, and subject to the preferential rights of any class of preferred stock or other senior security which we may issue.
 Each share of common stock is entitled to participate on a pro rata basis with each other share of such stock in dividends and other distributions declared on shares of common stock.